metauni/orb/README.md

 Orbs are audiovisual devices with the following features:

-* Any user can attach to an *orb* as a *listener* and hear whatever audio the orb hears.
+* Any user can attach to an orb as a *listener* and hear whatever audio the orb hears.
+They leave behind a ghost near the orb as an indicator to others that they are potentially listening.

 * Users with the right permission can attach to an orb as a *speaker*.
 The orb will then follow the speaker using *waypoints*.